Moe Aung: Removal from office and business implications

 In July 2025, Moe Aung was not present at the official farewell ceremony held by the State Administration Council (SAC) on 30 July, nor was he included in the subsequent reorganization of the government and military commission announced on 31 July.
-His absence from these events, along with the lack of public appearances, led to speculation regarding his status within the military leadership.
+His absence from these events, along with a lack of public appearances, led to speculation regarding his status within the military leadership.
 On 4 August 2025, the independent outlet Khit Thit Media reported that Moe Aung had been removed from his government and military roles and had since not been seen in Nay Pyi Taw.

 According to the report, Moe Aung’s removal coincided with growing uncertainty surrounding the future of businesses affiliated with his family, particularly United Amara Bank (UAB) and the IGE Group of Companies.
 These companies, founded and operated by Moe Aung’s relatives, including his brothers Nay Aung and Pyi Aung, had held significant investments in Myanmar’s banking, energy, and infrastructure sectors.
 The article indicated that several IGE-linked energy contracts had come under review or were reassigned to other entities following Moe Aung’s removal, including a previously announced pilot nuclear power project developed in cooperation with Russia.

 IGE Company executives had participated in high-level international delegations, including the 2022 Russian Energy Week and a nuclear energy feasibility agreement signed with Rosatom in November 2022.
 However, by early 2024, key roles in these ventures were reportedly transferred to companies associated with other military-linked business figures, such as Maung Maung Naing, who is identified in reports as a close associate of the current military leadership.

 In July 2024, UAB was among seven private banks fined by the Central Bank of Myanmar for exceeding permitted thresholds on housing loans.
 UAB was also reportedly named in official warnings regarding alleged irregularities in foreign exchange trading.
-These developments have contributed to speculation that Moe Aung’s political standing and his family's business influence may have declined in parallel.
+These developments have contributed to speculation that Moe Aung’s political standing and his family's business influence may have declined.

 As of August 2025, no official statement had been issued by the State Administration Council regarding Moe Aung’s removal or status, and his name was no longer listed in public announcements relating to senior military leadership.